netfirms/jo-transport-web/README.md

 2. Go to your repository's Settings > Pages
 3. Under "Source", select "GitHub Actions"
 4. Your site will automatically deploy when you push changes to the main branch

+## Email Service Integration

+The website includes a quote request form that sends emails using EmailJS.
+Here's how to set it up:

+### Setting Up EmailJS

+1. Create an account at [EmailJS](https://www.emailjs.com/)
+2. Create an Email Service (e.g., Gmail, Outlook, etc.) in your EmailJS dashboard
+3. Create an Email Template with the following template variables:
+   - `{{from_name}}` - The name of the person submitting the form
+   - `{{from_email}}` - The email address of the person submitting the form
+   - `{{from_phone}}` - The phone number of the person submitting the form
+   - `{{service_type}}` - The type of service requested
+   - `{{message}}` - Additional details provided in the form

+### Configuring the Website

+After setting up EmailJS, you need to update the following files:

+1. Open `js/script.js`
+2. Replace `YOUR_PUBLIC_KEY` with your actual EmailJS public key (around line 11)
+3. Replace `YOUR_SERVICE_ID` with your actual EmailJS service ID (around line 120)
+4. Replace `YOUR_TEMPLATE_ID` with your actual EmailJS template ID (around line 120)

+### Testing the Form

+After configuration:
+1. Open the website
+2. Fill out the quote request form
+3. Submit the form
+4. You should receive an email with the form details
+5. The form should display a success message if everything is configured correctly

 ## Contact